samienbell/GetawayGuru/README.md

 ## 🚀 Features

 - 🗺️ Plan travel destinations in a visual, user-friendly GUI
-- 📋 Add, view, and manage a list of places to visit
+- 📋 Review previously visited destinations
-- 💾 Save your travel plans locally
+- 💾 Receive recommendations on where to travel next based on your preferences
-- 🔄 Load previously saved plans
+- 🧑 Befriend fellow users in the database

 ---